Tapioca/Client-php/README.md

     }
 ```

-It will return a Tapioca\Document Object with almost the same helpers:
+It will return a Tapioca\Document Object with almost the same helpers than a collection object:

 ```php